digital-asset/da-marketplace/README.md

 # Running

-To run the sample app locally using the Makefile in the background, follow these steps:
+To run the sample app locally in the background using the Makefile, follow these steps:

 ```
 # start the DAML server